 With riders taking part from all over the country, the RfE ride has gained national exposure, with television, radio and press coverage, and was even commended for an award for its phenomenal social media campaign.

-No one could have imaged all of the good things that have been created in Eric’s name, since that first ride.
-The trustees have founded the RideforEric Trust, primarily to promote safe cycling activities and maintain a bereavement counselling service run by the Cavendish Cancer Care, but also to encourage others to create similar events.
+No one could have imagined all of the good things that have been created in Eric’s name, since that first ride.
+The trustees have founded the RideforEric Trust, primarily to promote safe cycling activities and maintain a bereavement service, but also to encourage others to create similar events.

 Here is some of the feedback from the bereavement service